Uberto De Morpurgo

 Uberto De Morpurgo (11 January 1896 – 26 February 1961) was an Italian tennis player.

-Uberto De Morpurgo was born in Trieste when it was part of Austria, but became an Italian citizen when the city changed hands after World War I. His world rankings were ninth in 1928, tenth in 1929, and eighth in 1930.
+Uberto De Morpurgo was born in Trieste when it was part of Austria, but became an Italian citizen when the city changed after World War I. His world rankings were ninth in 1928, tenth in 1929, and eighth in 1930.
 Bill Tilden ranked him 10th in the world in 1924, and 6th in 1929.

 Tennis career

-De Morpurgo was junior champion in Great Britain in 1911, and student champion in Paris in 1915.
-He was ranked as Italy's top tennis player in 1927, and again in 1929 through 1931.
+De Morpurgo was junior champion in Great Britain in 1911 and student champion in Paris in 1915.
+He was ranked as Italy's top tennis player in 1927 and again in 1929 through 1931.
 Tennis magazine called him "the Tilden of his country".
-De Morpurgo reached the semifinals of the 1930 French championships (beating Edgar Moon before losing to Henri Cochet).
+De Morpurgo reached the semifinals of the 1930 French championships, losing to Henri Cochet).

 He was named Italian Commissioner of Tennis by Benito Mussolini in 1929.

 Olympics

 De Morpurgo participated in the singles event at the 1924 Summer Olympics in Paris.
-He won his first four matches to reach the semifinal which he lost to eventual gold medal winner Vincent Richards in four sets.
-De Morpurgo won the bronze medal after a five-set victory in the play-off against Jean Borotra of France.
+He won his first four matches to reach the semifinals, losing to eventual gold medal winner Vincent Richards.
+De Morpurgo won the bronze medal in a five-set victory against Jean Borotra of France.

 Davis Cup

 De Morpurgo played on Italy's Davis Cup team each year from its inaugural year in 1922 through 1933.
-He won 39 singles matches and lost 14, while in doubles he was 16–10.
+He won 39 singles matches and lost 14, and in doubles, he was 16–10.

 Playing style

-De Morpurgo used a very fast serve on his first ball, and an exaggerated American Twist serve on the second serve which was of extreme contortion.
+De Morpurgo used a very fast serve on his first ball and an exaggerated American Twist serve on the second serve which was of extreme contortion.
 His baseline game consisted of flat drives.
 He had an excellent net attack, owing to his great reach.
 His overhead, like his service, was hard but erratic.